 1. FINAL EXAM (60 %)

-* The first part (6/10 points) is composed of 25 multiple choice questions about the content of the subject.
+There will be a written EXAM composed of 40 multiple choice questions about the content of the subject.
 Each question will have five possible answers, only one of which is correct.
 Incorrect answers will result in a loss of 1/4 of the value of each question.

 It is essential to obtain a minimum of 4.5 in this final exam in order to evaluate the subject together with the continuous assessment activities and be able to pass the course.